mjoshua97241/bank-fraud-detection-project/memory_bank/systemPatterns.md

     *   **Initial Focus:** We prioritize a core set of widely-used resampling techniques (`RandomOverSampler`, `SMOTE`, `RandomUnderSampler`) for initial evaluation.
 This allows for a rapid assessment of whether resampling generally benefits model performance and which direction (over- or under-sampling) is more promising.
     *   **Computational Efficiency:** This focused approach manages computational overhead, as evaluating every possible resampling technique with every baseline model can be time-consuming.
     *   **Data-Driven Expansion:** Further exploration of more advanced or specialized resampling methods will only occur if the initial evaluation demonstrates significant potential for improvement, ensuring resources are allocated effectively.
+*   **Model Interpretation with SHAP:** In addition to standard feature importance, the project uses **SHAP (SHapley Additive exPlanations)** to provide a deeper, instance-level understanding of model predictions.
+This is crucial for explaining the behavior of the final models and ensuring they are making decisions based on logical patterns.
+The detailed interpretation is stored in `reports/model_evaluation/SHAP_Model_Interpretation.md`.